akeneo/onboarder-helpcenter/README.md

-# Akeneo Onboarder Help center
+II# Akeneo Onboarder Help center
 This repository holds the sources for the Onboarder help center, made by hand with love.

 ## Install/preview the help center